Battle of the Alamo Aftermath and Results

 Results of the Battle of the Alamo History

-The Treaty of Guadalupe Hidalgo, also known as The Mexican Cession, sealed the American victory in 1848.
-In return for $15 million and the assumption of Mexican debts to Americans, Mexico relinquished its claims and rights over New Mexico and California.
-The enormous territory included present-day California, Nevada, Utah, and parts of Arizona, New Mexico, Oklahoma, Colorado and Wyoming.
-Mexico also agreed to finally relinquish all of Texas, including the disputed area along the border.
-The U.S. Congress ratified the treaty on March 10, 1848.
-Mexico, subsequently, ceded additional territory to the United States with the ratification of the Gadsden Purchase.
+Following the Alamo tensions continued to escalate between Mexico and the United States during the next decade with heated disputes over the Republic of Texas as well as defining the common boundaries and borders.
+The Mexican-American War, which began in 1846, was fought over such disputes.
+After a crushing defeat in 1848, Mexico signed the Treaty of Guadalupe Hidalgo of 1848, also known as the Mexican Cession, which formally ended the conflict and sealed the American victory, and in return for $15 million and the assumption of Mexican debts to Americans, Mexico relinquished its claims and rights over immense territory that now forms the present-day states of California, Nevada, Utah, and parts of Arizona, New Mexico, Oklahoma, Colorado and Wyoming.
+Mexico also agreed to finally relinquish all of Texas, including the disputed area along the border, and recognize the boundaries according to the articles of the Treaty.
+The U.S. Congress ratified the Treaty on March 10, 1848, and Mexico subsequently ceded additional territory to the United States with the ratification of the Gadsden Purchase.

 Mexican Cession and Republic of Texas Map